Get engagement insights delivered to your inbox

 “Your management of our new product development initiative has been outstanding.
 It looks like we’re going to be ready to start delivering it way ahead of schedule, and there’s no way that happens with your dedicated work and hard-won experience.
 I wanted to make sure you knew your incredible results hadn’t gone unnoticed.”

 There are few things more demoralizing than doing a great job…and seeing your work go unrecognized.
-Don’t hesitate to dish out some positive feedback whenever you see a co-worker succeed in matters big or small.
+Don’t hesitate to dish out some feedback whenever you see a co-worker succeed in matters big or small.
 The latter is just as important as the former — when an employee sees that others appreciate all the little things they do on a daily basis, they’ll have the confidence and motivation to excel when the big moments arrive.

-9. Providing a positive performance review
+4. Providing a positive performance review

 “One of your biggest talents is your ability to build strong relationships with both vendors and clients.
 Your communication skills and ability to consistently demonstrate your expertise have made a real impact.
 Keep leveraging these strengths!”